ttarnawski/Operational-Research/README.md

 # Operational-Research
 AGH University of Science and Technology Course

 This repository consists of 8 tasks, it includes graph algorithms and dynamic programming methods.
+The second semester of this course required a knowledge of optimizing algorithms and a task to implement a process which would use it + GUI.
+It was a team-assignement that I made with my 2 colleagues. https://github.com/WojtekTok/batu-reasch-2ob-wtmstt

 language: Python
 libraries: NumPy